sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

 :math:`10^3` m, the foot is :math:`0.3048` m, etc.

-After defining several units of different dimensions we can form a unit system, which basically a dimension system with a notion of scale.
+After defining several units of different dimensions we can form a unit system, which is basically a dimension system with a notion of scale.

 Constants
 =========

 Physical constants are really just units.
-They indicates that we did not understand that two dimensions are in fact the same.
+They indicate that we did not understand that two dimensions are in fact the same.
 For example we see a velocity for the light different from 1 because we do not think that time is the same as space (which is normal because of our sense; but it is different at the fundamental level).
-For example before there was the "heat constant" which allowed to convert between joules and calories since people did not know that heat was energy.
+For example, once there was the "heat constant" which allowed to convert between joules and calories since people did not know that heat was energy.
 As soon as they understood it they fixed this constant to 1 (this is a very schematic story).